oerg866/win98-quickinstall/BUILDING.md

 ## Requirements

 The framework must be built on Linux.
-It was tested using Ubuntu 20.04 running natively as well as under **Windows Subsystem For Linux**.
+It was tested using Ubuntu 20.04 and 22.04 running natively as well as under **Windows Subsystem For Linux**.

 You must install the following packages: